+3.4.3.103.4.3.11 The City

-- of, the long-term purposes of the corridors and facilities and be designed to avoid, mitigate or minimize negative impacts on and from the transportation corridors and facilities. - 3.4.3.11 The City will plan, design and construct all transportation facilities under its jurisdiction so as to minimize the effects of noise, vibration and fumes on existing and future residential neighbourhoods and will encourage other authorities and senior governments to do likewise with regard to the transportation facilities under their respective jurisdictions. - 3.4.3.12 All components of the transportation system will be planned, designed, and constructed to avoid/minimize/mitigate the adverse impact on natural heritage features, functions and linkages, including natural hazard management of flooding, erosion and slope stability, and cultural heritage resources in accordance with the Natural Heritage and Environmental Management, Sustainability and Climate Change and Cultural Heritage sections of this Plan and other established practices. - 3.4.3.13 The City will review annually the timing and priority of road and transit improvements as part of departmental Capital Budgets. - 3.4.3.14 The City will, on a regular basis, monitor the efficiency and effectiveness of all major elements of the transportation system. - 3.4.3.15 The City will work with federal and provincial agencies and ministries to identify and secure sustainable and predictable funding to support the provision of transportation infrastructure and services to meet transportation needs in Brampton.
+will plan, design and construct all transportation facilities under its jurisdiction so as to minimize the effects of noise, vibration and fumes on existing and future residential neighbourhoods and will encourage other authorities and senior governments to do likewise with regard to the transportation facilities under their respective jurisdictions.

+- 3.4.3.113.4.3.12 All components of the transportation system will be planned, designed, and constructed so as to avoid/minimize/mitigate the adverse impact on natural heritage features, functions and linkages, including natural hazard management of flooding, erosion and slope stability, and cultural heritage resources in accordance with the Natural Heritage and Environmental Management, Sustainability and Climate Change and Cultural Heritage sections of this Plan and other established practices. - 3.4.3.123.4.3.13 The City will review annually the timing and priority of road and transit improvements as part of the Public Works and the Transit departmental Capital Budgets.

+- 3.4.3.133.4.3.14 The City will, on a regular basis, monitor the efficiency and effectiveness of all major elements of the transportation system including the road facilities, local transit services, the commuter rail system, parking, cycling and pedestrian infrastructure. - 3.4.3.143.4.3.15 The City will work with federal and provincial agencies and ministries to identify and secure sustainable and predictable funding to support the provision of transportation infrastructure and services to meet transportation needs in Brampton. - 3.4.3.15 The City will develop indicators to measure transportation equity and will use these indicators to identify areas and/or groups that face equity challenges and develop policies and plans to address those challenges